 Adjusting a radiator valve

 - There are two types of radiator valves a Thermostatic radiator valve and a Lockshield valve.

-If you have a thermostatic radiator valve on your radiator you can adjust it to the heat you need.
-If you have a conventional lock shield valve, remove the plastic cover and adjust the setting using the right tool (these can be found at most DIY stores).
+- If you have a thermostatic radiator valve on your radiator you can adjust it to the heat you need.
+If you have a conventional Lockshield valve, remove the plastic cover and adjust the setting using the right tool (these can be found at most DIY stores).

-If no change occurs after you’ve adjusted the settings, you have a fault with your radiator valve and will need to call a Gas Safe Register professional to drain the system and replace it.
+- If there’s no change in temperature after you’ve adjusted the settings you have a fault with your radiator valve and will need to call a Gas Safe Register professional to drain the system and replace it.